agude/SWITRS-to-SQLite/README.md

-# SWITRS-2-SQLite
+# SWITRS-to-SQLite

-SWITRS-2-SQLite is a Python3 script that will convert the CSV files provided by the California Highway Patrol's [Statewide Integrated Traffic Records System (SWITRS)](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) and convert them to an [SQLite3](https://www.sqlite.org/) database.
+SWITRS-to-SQLite is a Python3 script that will convert the CSV files provided by the California Highway Patrol's [Statewide Integrated Traffic Records System (SWITRS)](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) and convert them to an [SQLite3](https://www.sqlite.org/) database.